priyakvv/priyakvv.github.io/README.md

 ---

-###MSc: Indian Insitute of Technology, Madras (2021-2023)
+### MSc: Indian Insitute of Technology, Madras (2021-2023)

-Master's Thesis : Spectrum of Laplacian on Hyperbolic Surfaces
+Master's Thesis: Spectrum of Laplacian on Hyperbolic Surfaces